Charged with Misdemeanor Battery in Pinellas County?

 Again, this issue of consent is a jury question and is examined by the jury in light of the surrounding circumstances.

-Under section 784.03 of the Florida Statutes, indirect contact, such as by throwing an object, can constitute Battery if the indirect contact was intentionally caused by the accused and was against the other person’s will.
+Under section 784.03 of the Florida Statutes, indirect contact, such as throwing an object, can constitute battery if the indirect contact was intentionally caused by the accused and was against the other person's will.
 Even spitting can constitute a battery.
 Mohansingh v.
 State, 824 So.2d 1053 (Fla.
 5th DCA 2002)

 Battery charges can be defended in Florida courts.
 Some of the most common defenses are: